Subjective Complexity Under Uncertainty: Main results: Simple Bounds representation

 The conditions of Proposition \ref{prop:sim_char} are met, for example, if $P$ has full support on $\Omega \subseteq \mathbb{R}$ and $E_fu$ is continuous, or if its partition has no null elements, or it is a convex combination of any acts with these properties.
 Even if the conditions for statewise dominance fail, it is easy to see where violations will occur.
 The ``Lebesgue approach'', discussed below, helps clarify this point.

 Theorem \ref{thm3.1} includes the conclusion that $\siminf_{N,f}$ and $\simsup_{N,f}$ are non-empty for all $f$.
 A natural concern from a modeling perspective is that this may impose constraints on the other parameters of the representation.
 This would be the case if existence failed for some specification of $u, P$ or $N$.
-The following theorem states that this is not the case.
+The following result states that this is not the case.
 Let $B(\Omega)$ be the set of bounded measurable functions on $\Omega$, and $B_N(\Omega)$ be the set of $N$-simple measurable functions on $\Omega$.
 Abusing notation, define

-\begin{theorem} For any $w \in B(\Omega)$, $\siminf_{N,w,P}$ and $\simsup_{N,w,P}$ are non-empty for all $N,P$. \end{theorem} A full discussion of Theorem \ref{thm3.2} can be found in Appendix \ref{app:omittedproofs}.
-The proof is instructive, as it makes use of a ``Lebesgue approach'' to the problem of finding simple upper and lower bounds; rather than think of partitions of the arbitrary space $\Omega$, I look instead at partitions of $w(\Omega)$.
-I show that $\simsup_{N,w,P}$ and $\siminf_{N,w,P}$ can be mapped to increasing functions on $w(\Omega)$, and then exploit this monotonicity and fact that $w(\Omega)$ is a bounded interval of $\mathbb{R}$.
-Put another way, $\Omega$ inherits both an order and a topology from $\mathbb{R}$ and the measurable function $w$, which greatly simplifies the problem of finding simple bounds.
-The Lebesgue approach is also helpful in comparative statics (Appendix \ref{app:compstat}).
-Moreover, it is easy to use this approach to show that finding $\simsup_{N,w,P}$ and $\siminf_{N,w,P}$ functions can be reduced to choosing a single number in $w(\Omega)$, and is thus computationally very simple.
+\begin{proposition} For any $w \in B(\Omega)$, $\siminf_{N,w,P}$ and $\simsup_{N,w,P}$ are non-empty for all $N,P$. \end{proposition} A full discussion of \Cref{thm3.2} can be found in \Cref{sec:existenceproofs}.
+The proof is instructive, as it makes use of a dual approach to the problem of finding simple upper and lower bounds; rather than look for functions defined by partitions on $\Omega$, I define a dual problem in terms of partitions of $w(\Omega)$.
+Using this dual ``Lebesgue approach'' finding the $\siminf_{N,w,p}$ and $\simsup_{N,w,P}$ for an arbitrary act $f$ can be reduced to the problem of finding a the $\siminf$ and $\simsup$ for the identity function on the unit interval, with a suitably defined distribution $\hat{P}$.

+This dual approach is useful for comparative statics (Appendix \ref{app:compstat}).
+Moreover, it is easy to use this approach to show that finding $\simsup_{N,w,P}$ and $\siminf_{N,w,P}$ functions can be reduced to the computationally easy problem of finding the maximum-weight path in a suitably defined directed acyclic graph.
+It also implies a convenient structure of the sets $\siminf_{N,w,P}$ and $\simsup_{N,w,p}$.